 MESSAGE FROM THE LEADER OF THE STATE OPPOSITION

-On behalf of the Liberal Nationals , I offer my most sincere wishes to all for good fortune , good health, and happiness in the Year of the Pig.
+To all Victorians, I off er my warmest wishes for good fortune, good health, and happiness in the Year of the Rat.

 Leader of the Opposition